Turning Yourself In for a Warrant

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 If you turn yourself in before retaining an attorney, you may be unable to reach an attorney quickly after being incarcerated.
 Even if you are prepared and have family members ready to call an attorney should you be remanded, you may find that the state doesn’t give your attorney immediate access to you while in jail.
 You could be in jail a long time.
 The length of your stay depends on how long the State asks that you be held in custody.
 When you retain a defense attorney, your attorney will be able to tell you about the specifics of your case.
 They will also be able to let you know the date of your upcoming court dates.
 They can tell you whether the case for which you are incarcerated now affects another open case.
-For example, if you are accused of a DUI and have an outstanding warrant, this could affect your standing custody case.
+For example, if you are accused of a DUI and have other outstanding arrest warrants, this could affect your standing custody case.

-One of the most important things your attorney will tell you is the amount of your bond.
+One of the most important things your attorney will tell you is the amount of your bail bonds.
 If bond was already set, it will likely have been raised.
 When you do not appear for court, a judge usually increases the amount of your bond.
 If you have an existing bond and cannot bring a cash bond with you to the jail, your attorney will assist you in posting a bond.
 If the judge has set your bond high, your attorney can request a bond reduction hearing for you.
 Your attorney will be able to organize witnesses to testify on your behalf in the hearing.

 Your witnesses will give the judge reasons why you should be released.
-The best witnesses to have at a bond reduction hearing are family members, significant others, and employers.
+The best witnesses to have at a bail bonds reduction hearing are family members, significant others, and employers.
 A judge is moved to release you when they hear that you are not a danger to society.
 They also view it as a positive if family members and employers care enough to show up in court and ask for your release.
 It helps if your witnesses promise to remind you of an upcoming court date.

 In a bond reduction hearing, an attorney can request a “no bond,” or release on recognizance (ROR) for you.
 This is a release based on your promise to return to court.
 In an ROR, you do not pay a bond for your release.
 Your signature is your contract with the court; you are making a promise to the court to return voluntarily.